suiy02/winGPT/README.md

 # winGPT
+**It is under development.**
 **winGPT** allows you to directly use chatGPT in the editors of Outlook, Notepad, MS Word, web browsers etc. on Windows.
 The idea behind winGPT was inspired by macGPT for Mac users.

 **Usage:**
 Type **/plz** to start a conversation, press 'Enter' key twice (x2) or Shift+Enter for chatGPT to respond.